4GeeksAcademy/machine-learning-content/export/feature-encoding-for-categorical-variables.md

 -Under OneHotEncoder we can use the GridSearch function in Scikit-learn to choose the best preprocessing parameters.

+>To avoid multi-collinearity, we have to drop one of the dummy columns in features with two categories.

 #### 2. Ordinal Encoding

 Each category is assigned a numeric value representing an order.
 For example: [small, medium, large, extra-large] could be encoded to [1,2,3,4].